evanleck/evanleck.github.io/src/posts/array-like-objects-in-ruby-with-forwardable.md

 Pretty nifty, huh?
 This is a pretty simplified example but I use this pattern of wrapping arrays in custom 'List type objects all over the place.

 ## Caveats

-Because we've only instructed TransactionList to delegate the 'each' and 'select' methods to our transactions array, if we try to call other [Enumerable](http://ruby-doc.org/core-2.3.0/Enumerable.html) or [Array](http://ruby-doc.org/core-2.3.0/Array.html) methods on our TransactionList we will get a NoMethodError.
-Remember, you have to *explicitly tell Forwardable what methods to delegate*.
+Because we've only instructed TransactionList to delegate the `each` and `select` methods to our transactions array, if we try to call other [Enumerable](http://ruby-doc.org/core-2.3.0/Enumerable.html) or [Array](http://ruby-doc.org/core-2.3.0/Array.html) methods on our TransactionList we will get a NoMethodError.
+Remember, you have to _explicitly tell Forwardable what methods to delegate_.